-When it comes to enabling your law firm and staff with technology, it’s best to get a device policy in place sooner than later.
+Does your law firm have a device policy?
+Device policies are essential for your law firm—it’s best done sooner than later.
 Without one, it becomes an arduous task managing whose device has access to what firm information, and what to do if one gets lost.

 We all have device preferences